 Have you ever had a student say to you, “Google has nothing on this?”
 Or have you recently had a student fall for one of the many fake news stories circulating on social media?
 If so, this webinar is for you.
 And if you just need some new ideas on how to teach search strategies, this webinar is also for you.

-Search Strategies Students Need to Know will be held on February 15th at 4pm Eastern Time The cost for the webinar is just $20 including the live session, unlimited access to the recording, handouts, and the option for a PD certificate.
+Search Strategies Students Need to Know will be held on August 1st at 4pm Eastern Time.
+The cost for the webinar is just $20 including the live session, unlimited access to the recording, handouts, and the option for a PD certificate.
 Register here.